“Barrie is becoming known as a hotbed of bad policy choices right now,” says Jennifer van Gennip.

 Step 3: Raise

-Redwood will begin selling community bonds in spring 2024.
+Redwood will begin selling community bonds in early fall 2024.
 Until then, Jennifer and the rest of the Redwood team will continue to spark necessary conversations about housing and homelessness in Barrie, and to support people without access to safe, affordable housing.